 Since 2016, the ADAM-T laboratory has been continuously funded by the Instituto de Salud Carlos III (ISCIII) (https://eng.isciii.es/eng.isciii.es/InformacionCiudadanos/DivulgacionCulturaCientifica/DivulgacionISCIII/Paginas/Divulgacion/Que-es-el-ISCIII.html).
 First, we studied complex wave propagation dynamics during atrial fibrillation in a novel translational pig model of persistent and long-standing persistent atrial fibrillation.
 The model does not develop heart failure as many commonly reported animal models of atrial fibrillation, which need to be stopped after 1-2 months of follow up because of severe heart failure.
 This first project reported novel and clinically relevant findings on single-signal detection of rotational-footprints and leading-driver regions to identify atrial areas associated with long-term atrial fibrillation maintenance (see Figure 1 below).
 The results showed that the combination of frequency and amplitude modulations (iFM and iAM, respectively) of electrical or optical signals enabled us to identify specific atrial areas as targets for atrial fibrillation ablation in both the pig model.
 These results were further validated in a pilot series of patients with symptomatic persistent atrial fibrillation episodes refractory to conventional pulmonary vein isolation.
-This highly innovative approach has been developed using a complete translational strategy from 2D computational simulations and optical mapping imaging in isolated hearts, to in vivo studies in pigs and further demonstration of its clinical impact in patients with persistent atrial fibrillation.
+This highly innovative approach has been developed using a fully translational strategy from 2D computational simulations and optical mapping imaging in isolated hearts, to in vivo studies in pigs and further demonstration of its clinical impact in patients with persistent atrial fibrillation.
 This approach also enables cardiac electrophysiologists to identify patients in whom catheter ablation of limited extension is unlikely to provide any benefit.